DatavenueLiveObjects/LiveObjects_SDK_for_Python/README.md

 ## Example for LoPy / GPy ##

 You can do the steps as above but better is to use [Pymakr plug-in](https://pycom.io/products/supported-networks/pymakr/) for **Visual Studio Code** or **Atom** delivered by [Pycom](https://pycom.io/).
-Plug-in supports code development, its upload to board and communication with board.
+Plug-in supports code development, its upload to the board and communication with board.

 ## Troubleshooting ##
 If you are getting 'MQTT exception: 5' check your api key